Ali Jackson (jazz bassist): Career

-In the late 1940s, Jackson was a member of a quartet, the AHJOs, named after the initials of each musician: Ali, Roland "Hack" Hanna, Joe (tenor saxophonist Joe Alexander) and Oliver, his brother.
+In the late 1940s, Jackson was a member of a quartet, the AHJOs, named after the initials of each musician: Ali Jackson, Roland "Hac" Hanna, tenor saxophonist, Joe Alexander and, Jackson's brother, Oliver Jackson.

-He was briefly in the house band at the Blue Bird Inn, led by Billy Mitchell (together with his brother).
+In the 1950s, Jackson played in a jazz trio, the Bu Bu Jackson Trio, with his brother, Oliver (drums) and Bu Bu Turner (piano) for a number of years.
+He was also briefly in the house band at the Blue Bird Inn, led by Billy Mitchell (together with his brother).